Evdlaar/sqlinternals/README.md

-# sqlinternals
-SQL Internals Workshop code
+# SQL Server Internals Workshop repository
+This repository contains the example files used during the SQL Server Internals Workshop.
+You can find the .sql files inside the SQLScripts folder.